 It's free to walk the East Side Gallery, a 1.3km stretch of the Berlin Wall reincarnated as one of the world's largest open-air galleries.
-Look out for pithy, colourful murals like the tongue-in-cheek Bruderkuss (Brotherly Kiss).
+Look out for pithy, colorful murals like the tongue-in-cheek Bruderkuss (Brotherly Kiss).

 Ostbahnhof Station, 10243